 In other words, your digital presence ought to make your users go through the Awareness Stage and Consideration Stage before they arrive at Decision Stage.

 You’d also want the same customers to come back.
 And you’d want to know what can bring them back.
-Brand audit can help.
+A digital brand audit can help.

-A brand audit can discourage you from adopting the short-term sales-driven approach.
-By opening up newer horizons of long-term, healthier marketing-driven approach, a brand audit can make your brand resilient.
+A digital brand audit can discourage you from adopting the short-term sales-driven approach.
+By opening up newer horizons of long-term, healthier marketing-driven approach, a digital brand audit can make your brand resilient.

 05. Insights & Recommendations

-If a brand audit reveals that your website is not designed as per the UX principles,
+If a digital brand audit reveals that your website is not designed as per the UX principles,

 the auditor is obliged to tell you how to fix it by, least of all, pointing out the best practices to you.